CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/customer.md

 # Customer object

-Customer is a registered Magento user.
+A customer is a registered Magento user.
 Magento calls every registered user a customer.
 It doesn't matter if user bought anything from the shop or not.

+The object `customer`  gives you access to all information related to a single customer.

 ## Subscription

-Customer can be subscribed to newsletter.
-To check if customer is subscribed `subscribed` property can be used.
-This property returns current subscription status.
-For more informations about subscription status read _[Subscriber](copernica-docs:MarketingSuite/magento-integration/object/subscriber)_ page.
+A customer can be subscribed to newsletter.
+To check if a customer is subscribed, the `subscribed` property can be used.
+This property returns the current subscription status.
+For more information about subscription status read _[Subscriber](copernica-docs:MarketingSuite/magento-integration/object/subscriber)_ page.

-For more details about customer subscription `subscriber` property should be used.
+For more details about customer subscription the `subscriber` property should be used.

 ## Personalization properties